TCCQUPT/tc_learning_path/docs/index.md

 For the former, I hope this guide sparks your interest in the docs-like-code methodology, fostering further communication and mutual learning.
 For the latter, I hope this guide can bring you new ideas on your own workflow.

-## Note
+!!! note "Note"
     This guide is finished by Ray, who are a normal student interested in Technical Writing.
 All the contents are based on my experience and perspectives, so if any mistakes are found, welcome to any contributions on [the project](https://github.com/TCCQUPT/tc_learning_path).